biksrocks/Learnig_API_Documentation/GitDoc.md

 Test this doc.
 Add this line.
 Updating for merge scenario.

-I am in the middle of something.
+I am in the middle of something. conflict test.
 Merge example.